HendrikCromboom/becode-rpg/README.md

 ---

+#### Ideas ####

+* Keeping buffs and debuffs on seperate vars makes them stack without having loads of calculation bugs
+* Tick rate could be turn or click based if no animations are used

+---

 #### Puns and References ####

+* A boss called Mathias, he is invulnerable for 2 turns and only then his art pops up
 * A boss called Sicko that summons Flowerbudsaurus
 * A boss called Kanchan that counters spells with her Veto-Power
 * A boss called Cis that summons rubber ducks from black holes?
 * An enemy called SASSY that confuses enemies with "RUBY INSTALL"
+* The save system is called GIT, saving is push, loading is pull